 Contact Us |

-The Summary Slides are an annual report on data submitted to the CIBMTR by centers worldwide and describes information related to practices and general survival outcomes after hematopoietic cell transplantation.
-The current edition includes transplants performed prior to 2019.
+The US Summary Slides are an annual report on data submitted to the CIBMTR by centers in the US and describes information related to practices and general survival outcomes after hematopoietic cell transplantation.
+The current edition includes transplants performed prior to 2021.

-Slides 3 to 27 exhibit data on frequency of transplants according to age, donor and transplant type, graft source, disease, conditioning regimen, and causes of death.
+Slides 2 to 73 exhibit data on frequency of transplants according to transplant type, donor, patient age, graft source, GVHD prophylaxis, disease, causes of death, conditioning regimen, and race and/or ethnicity.
 All frequencies represent first autologous and allogeneic transplants registered with the CIBMTR during the period.
-Slides 3, 4, 17, 18 and 22 represent estimated frequencies of total number of transplants in the US.

-Slides 28 to 60 include overall survival outcomes according to disease, disease status, donor type, year of transplant and conditioning regimen intensity.
+Slides 74 to 117 include overall survival outcomes according to age, donor type, disease, disease status, year of transplant, and race and ethnicity.
 Comparisons across survival curves are univariate and do not adjust for all potentially important factors; consequently, results should be interpreted cautiously.
-Slides demonstrating survival curves represent data from all countries and are not limited to the US only.

 Return to top